6 of the Best Piano Games for your Group Lessons

 Think of ways you can adapt what you are already using successfully into a group setting.
 Do you have a games for an individual that you can turn into a group game?
 Do you have a game for reinforcing note and values, but you want to cover scales instead?
 How can you make it work in a different way?
 You can do this!

-Group lessons are a great experience for both students and teachers and I hope this gives you some ideas for your groups!
+Group classes are a great experience for both students and teachers and I hope this gives you some ideas for your groups!

 What can you create for a group lesson activity?